siemens/continuous-clearing/README.md

  --artifactoryuploaduser     Jfrog User Email --jfrognpmdestreponame      The destination folder name for the NPM package to be copied to
- --jfrognugetdestreponame    The destination folder name for the NUGET package to be copied to --artifactoryuploadapikey   Jfrog User Auth Token.
+ --jfrognugetdestreponame    The destination folder name for the NUGET package to be copied to --jfrogmavendestreponame    The destination folder name for the MAVEN package to be copied to --artifactoryuploadapikey   Jfrog User Auth Token.
 Make sure to pass this in a secure way so that critical credentials are not exposed.
  --timeout                   SW360 response timeout value
  ```